karatelabs/karate/README.md

 * Native support for reading [YAML](#yaml) and even [CSV](#csv-files) files - and you can use them for data-driven tests
 * Standard Java / Maven project structure, and [seamless integration](#command-line) into CI / CD pipelines - and support for [JUnit 5](#junit-5)
 * Option to use as a light-weight [stand-alone executable](https://github.com/intuit/karate/tree/master/karate-netty#standalone-jar) - convenient for teams not comfortable with Java
-* Support for multi-threaded [parallel execution](#parallel-execution), which is a huge time-saver, especially for HTTP integration tests
+* Support for multi-threaded [parallel execution](#parallel-execution), which is a huge time-saver, especially for integration and end-to-end tests
 * Built-in [test-reports](#test-reports) compatible with Cucumber so that you have the option of using third-party (open-source) maven-plugins for even [better-looking reports](karate-demo#example-report)
 * Reports include HTTP request and response [logs in-line](#test-reports), which makes [troubleshooting](https://twitter.com/KarateDSL/status/899671441221623809) and [debugging a test](https://twitter.com/KarateDSL/status/935029435140489216) a lot easier
 * Easily invoke JDK classes, Java libraries, or re-use custom Java code if needed, for [ultimate extensibility](#calling-java)
 * Simple plug-in system for [authentication](#http-basic-authentication-example) and HTTP [header management](#configure-headers) that will handle any complex, real-world scenario
 * Future-proof 'pluggable' HTTP client abstraction supports both Apache and Jersey so that you can [choose](#maven) what works best in your project, and not be blocked by library or dependency conflicts
-* [Cross-browser Web, Mobile and Desktop UI automation](karate-core) so that you can test *all* layers of your application with the same framework
+* [Cross-browser Web UI automation](karate-core) so that you can test *all* layers of your application with the same framework
-* Option to invoke via a [Java API](#java-api),  which means that you can easily [mix Karate into existing Selenium / WebDriver test-suites](https://stackoverflow.com/q/47795762/143475)
+* Option to invoke via a [Java API](#java-api),  which means that you can easily [mix Karate into Java projects or legacy UI-automation suites](https://stackoverflow.com/q/47795762/143475)
-* [Save significant effort](https://twitter.com/ptrthomas/status/986463717465391104) by re-using Karate test-suites as [Gatling performance tests](karate-gatling) that deeply assert that server responses are accurate under load
+* [Save significant effort](https://twitter.com/ptrthomas/status/986463717465391104) by re-using Karate test-suites as [Gatling performance tests](karate-gatling) that *deeply* assert that server responses are accurate under load
 * Gatling integration can hook into [*any* custom Java code](https://github.com/intuit/karate/tree/master/karate-gatling#custom) - which means that you can perf-test even non-HTTP protocols such as [gRPC](https://github.com/thinkerou/karate-grpc)
 * Built-in [distributed-testing capability](https://github.com/intuit/karate/wiki/Distributed-Testing) that works for API, UI and even [load-testing](https://github.com/intuit/karate/wiki/Distributed-Testing#gatling) - without needing any complex "grid" infrastructure
 * [API mocks](karate-netty) or test-doubles that even [maintain CRUD 'state'](https://hackernoon.com/api-consumer-contract-tests-and-test-doubles-with-karate-72c30ea25c18) across multiple calls - enabling TDD for micro-services and [Consumer Driven Contracts](https://martinfowler.com/articles/consumerDrivenContracts.html)
-* [Async](#async) support that allows you to seamlessly integrate listening to message-queues within a test
+* [Async](#async) support that allows you to seamlessly integrate the handling of custom events or listening to message-queues
 * [Mock HTTP Servlet](karate-mock-servlet) that enables you to test __any__ controller servlet such as Spring Boot / MVC or Jersey / JAX-RS - without having to boot an app-server, and you can use your HTTP integration tests un-changed
 * Comprehensive support for different flavors of HTTP calls:
   * [SOAP](#soap-action) / XML requests